g18012010/Scp035/README.md

   - Hcz049
   - Hcz079
   - Hcz106
+# The chance of mask item dropping from SCP-035 after death.
 scp035_item_drop_chance: 50
 ```
 Note: the static_position in spawn properties overrides spawn_rooms when it is set to anything other than 0.